 North Korea says missile launches were 'solemn warning' to South Korea

-SEOUL: North Korean leader Kim Jong Un inspected the demonstration of a "new-type tactical guided weapon" on Thursday (Jul 25) as a warning to South Korea to stop importing high-tech weapons and conducting joint military exercises, state media KCNA said on Friday.
+SEOUL: North Korean leader Kim Jong Un inspected the demonstration of a "new-type tactical guided weapon" on Thursday (Jul 25) as a warning to South Korean "warmongers" to stop importing weapons and conducting joint military exercises, state media said on Friday.

 North Korea test-fired two new short-range ballistic missiles on Thursday, South Korean officials said, its first missile test since Kim and US President Donald Trump agreed to revive denuclearisation talks last month.

-The KCNA report did not mention Trump or the United States, but it said Kim criticised South Korean authorities for carrying on with joint exercises, which are usually conducted with US troops.

-"We cannot but develop nonstop super-powerful weapon systems to remove the potential and direct threats to the security of our country that exist in the South," Kim said, according to KCNA.
+"We cannot but develop nonstop super-powerful weapon systems to remove the potential and direct threats to the security of our country that exist in the south," Kim said, according to state news agency KCNA.

-He accused South Koreans of "double dealing" for saying they support peace but simultaneously importing new weapons and conducting military drills.

-South Korea's leader should stop such "suicidal acts" and "should not make a mistake of ignoring the warning," Kim said.
+The US State Department urged Pyongyang to refrain from further provocations and hoped for a resumption of working-level talks on North Korea's denuclearisation.

+South Korea also urged Pyongyang to stop acts unhelpful to easing tension and said the tests posed a military threat.

 READ: Trump holds historic meeting with Kim with a tweet, handshake and 'flowers of hope'